dgdgomez/lvCICD_PredefinedCommandLineOperations/README.md

-# NI LabVIEW CLI - Predefined Command Line Operations (🛠️ Under Construction)
+<h1>NI LabVIEW CLI - Predefined Command Line Operations (🛠️ Under Construction)</h1>

-## Introduction
+<h2>Introduction</h2>

-You only need a GitHub repository to create and run a GitHub Actions workflow.
-In this guide, you'll add a workflow that demonstrates some of the essential features of GitHub Actions.
+<p>You only need a GitHub repository to create and run a GitHub Actions workflow.
+In this guide, you'll add a workflow that demonstrates some of the essential features of GitHub Actions.</p>

-The following example shows you how GitHub Actions jobs can be automatically triggered, where they run, and how they can interact with the code in your repository.
+<p>The following example shows you how GitHub Actions jobs can be automatically triggered, where they run, and how they can interact with the code in your repository.</p>

-## GitHub Actions Runner
+<h2>GitHub Actions Runner</h2>

-### Adding a self-hosted runner to a repository
+<h3>Adding a self-hosted runner to a repository</h3>

 1. On GitHub.com, navigate to the main page of the repository.
-2. Under your repository name, click **Settings**.
-If you cannot see the "Settings" tab, select the ... dropdown manu, then click **Settings**.
+2. Under your repository name, click <strong>Settings</strong>.
+If you cannot see the "Settings" tab, select the ... dropdown manu, then click <strong>Settings</strong>.

 <p align="center">
    <img src="./images/repository-settings.png">
 </p>

-3. In the left sidebar, clic **Actions**, then click **Runners**.
+3. In the left sidebar, clic <strong>Actions</strong>, then click <strong>Runners</strong>*.

 <p align="left">
    <img src="./images/actions-runners.png">
 </p>

-4. Click **New self-hosted runner**.
+4. Click <strong>New self-hosted runner</strong>.

 <p align="center">
    <img src="./images/new-selfhosted-runner.png">